db0/threativore/README_manual.md

 * For Ko-fi, you need to put the same email address you used to register your account in Ko-Fi
 * for liberapay, you need to put your username as it is shown in your account page.

+### Vouching for others

+Any a trusted member of the instance can vouch for others.
+The amount of times they can vouch can be set using `VOUCHES_PER_USER` env var.
+Trusted users are anyone with the `TRUSTED` role, and you can define users to automatically receive the `TRUSTED` role using the env vars `TRUSTED_TIERS` and `TRUSTED_TAGS`.

+A vouched user becomes `KNOWN` to the instance, which means their comments and posts will be ignored by the threativore anti-spam filter.
+A vouched member can also take part in voting for the instance.

+To vouch for a user PM the threativore bot on your instance with the message

+`threativore vouch for: @<target username>`

+`<target username>` **has** to be prepended with a `@` and optionally allow the instance domain at the end (.e.g `@db0@lemmy.dbzer0.com`).
+If an instance domain is not provided at the end, the threativore instance domain will be assumed.
+Do not create a markdown link with the username (the UI might try to autofill that).

+You can withdraw vouches for users you've vouched for using this command

+`threativore withdraw vouch for: @<target username>`

+using the same rules as before for `<target username>`